Capcom confirms it has new games in the works for Switch, including an Ace Attorney

 In interview with Jiji, Capcom COO said company's developing Switch titles aimed at release after April next year.
 The pipeline includes "Ace Attorney" franchise. https://t.co/d1ZVNusN28— Takashi Mochizuki (@mochi_wsj) November 10, 2017

-The only other Capcom game confirmed to release on Switch up until today's news has been its port of Resident Evil Revelations 1 and 2, due to launch later this month.
+The only other Capcom game confirmed to release on Switch up until today's news has been its port of Resident Evil Revelations 1 and 2, due later this month.

-Capcom's other 2017 releases, such as Resident Evil 7, Okami HD, Marvel vs. Capcom: Infinite, Mega Man Legacy Collection 2, and The Disney Afternoon Collection, have remained a no-show on Nintendo's console, leaving many Switch owners to wonder when, and indeed if, the company would move to offer more support.
+Its other 2017 releases, such as Resident Evil 7, Okami HD, Marvel vs. Capcom: Infinite, Mega Man Legacy Collection 2, and The Disney Afternoon Collection, have remained a no-show on Nintendo's console, leaving many Switch owners to wonder when, and indeed if, Capcom would move to offer more support.

-News that Capcom already has more games in development for Switch is certainly positive, even if the only confirmed title is Ace Attorney at this point.
+News that the company already has more games in development for Switch is certainly positive, even if the only confirmed title is (a very welcome) Ace Attorney right now.

 But, hey, Capcom, if you maybe want to think about bringing a portable Monster Hunter over here at some point, that'd be okay with me too.